MarkCallow/gyp/README.md

 ```bash
 cd <your_gyp_clone>; sudo ./setup.py install
 ```
-On Windows, use either a Git Bash or Cygwin Bash shell and omit the `sudo`.
+On Windows, use either a Git Bash, Git Shell or Cygwin Bash shell and omit the `sudo`.
 Alternatively enter the following commands at a Windows Command Prompt (`cmd.exe`):
 ```cmd
 cd <your_gyp_clone>